MoonPoet/xaprb-src/content/about.md

 Specific advice that's relevant to particular circumstances:

-- I've lost some high-frequency hearing, especially in my left ear.
-In noisy environments like restaurants, it's really hard for me to hear what people are saying.
+- I'm tall.
+In noisy
+  environments like restaurants, it's really hard for me to hear what shorter people are saying.
 If you tilt your face up towards me a bit, it helps a lot.
 - Use email, text, or phone.
 Don't use LinkedIn messaging, Twitter DMs, Facebook messages, Slack, or any other isolated systems.
 I may never notice your message; I simply don't check 99 places for messages.
-For secure messaging you can use Signal or GPG-secured email.
+For secure messaging you can use Signal.
 - I only have notifications enabled for phone calls and text messages.
 I'll get to everything else (as long as it's email, that is) in due course.
 - If you repeatedly call me and don't leave voicemail I'll block your number.